How to Teach Students to Close Read

 In Harlem, NY, Mark Gillingham, senior researcher with the Swell Books Foundation, watches a group of seventh-grade students reading aloud "The White Umbrella."
 At one moment the narration becomes unclear and the students brainstorm debating which character is actually speaking.
 Their genuine involvement in figuring out who is speaking drives them to read, reread, and hash out the section.
 "This close reading of text that leads to authentic discussion is what the Great Books Foundation wants to cultivate in ALL readers," says Gillingham.

-turn every student into a close reader The primal is learning how to annotate effectively.
+The primal is learning how to annotate effectively.
 "When students are drawing conclusions as they annotate their texts, they're using loftier level reading comprehension skills," says Linda Barrett, senior training consultant with the Corking Books Foundation.
 "Equally their annotation improves, students may begin mark the points when a character makes a determination or when an writer uses a specific literary tool."

 Nurturing these higher-level skills takes fourth dimension and many different techniques.
 Y'all tin can begin to strengthen close reading in your classroom with these xi practiced tips.